Survey: Pandemic’s mental health impacts widespread

-BOSTON (SHNS) – A survey gauging impacts of the COVID-19 pandemic found that all demographic groups in Massachusetts are experiencing increases in poor mental health.
+BOSTON (State House News Service)– A survey gauging impacts of the COVID-19 pandemic found that all demographic groups in Massachusetts are experiencing increases in poor mental health.

 Sanouri Ursprung, a member of the steering committee for the Department of Public Health’s COVID-19 Community Impact Survey, told the Public Health Council on Wednesday that the percentage of the adult respondents who reported poor mental health was three times higher than the 11 percent of adults reporting poor mental health in the 2019 Massachusetts Behavioral Risk Factor Surveillance System survey.